FileFighter/filefighter.github.io/wiki/SoftwareArchitectureDocument.md

 ## 11. Quality/Metrics
 The application is being measured in terms of complexity, coupling and cohesion.
 Due to the MVC Pattern the backend is unproblematic regarding any of these metrics.
 The web application makes it more difficult to achieve similarly good metrics for the frontend.
 Handling the UI elements requires many method calls from framework classes, contexts and views have to be handled and passed which increases all the above mentioned metrics.
 However, we have committed to still avoid high ratings in these categories even though we could not prevent several classes to be rated medium-high.
-Our Code in front and back end is constantly check by [codefactor.io](https://www.codefactor.io/).
+Our Code in front and back end is constantly check by our own instance of [SonarQube](http://filefighter.ddns.net:9000/){:target="_blank"}.
 The back end is also providing a "health" endpoint, that is displaying status information about data integrity, uptime, user count, used storage and more.
-This way the customers can see the information like a metric about the system.
+This way the customers can see this information via the endpoint or via the metrics provided by our front end.